125 Examples in Word and Excel

-A service invoice is used to bill for professional and non-professional services, such as consulting, child care or tutoring.
+A service invoice is used to bill for professional and non-professional services, such as consulting, child care, or tutoring.
 It is not to be used when billing for tangible objects.
 It is useful to reflect different services that are billed at different rates or partially billed.

 Continue to see 18 Service Invoices.

-While technically packing slip is not an invoice, some companies use waybill as a bill or invoice since it often indicates charges to be paid.
-Waybill, also known as packing slip, delivery note, shipping list, or a packing list is a document which identifies the contents of the package.
+While “packing slip” is technically not an invoice, some companies use “waybill” as a bill or invoice since it often indicates charges to be paid.
+Waybill, also known as packing slip, delivery note, shipping list, or a packing list, is a document which identifies the contents of the package.

 Continue to see 13 Packing Slips.

-TRAVEL INVOICE can refer to a Service Invoice template for travel industry, or to an Expense Report.
+TRAVEL INVOICE can refer to a Service Invoice template for the travel industry, or to an Expense Report.
 Our page offers invoice templates specially designed for travel agencies.

 Continue to see 3 Travel Bills.